-Even if you just decide not to travel, you may be eligible for compensation depending on the ticket you purchased.
-To claim your compensation you will need to return your unused ticket within 28 days of expiry.
+If you decide not to travel, you may be eligible for a refund.
+It all depends on the kind of ticket you purchased.
+To claim you need to return your unused ticket within 28 days of the expiry date.

-The outward half of a return ticket is only valid, and only has any compensation value, if the unused return half is held.
+The outbound half of a return ticket is only valid for a refund if you still have the return half unused.

 How to claim if you can't travel